HoltsevKostia/SD_Holtsev_IPZ-22-4/Lab06/README.md

 ### Template Method

-The `BlackjackGame` class defines the skeleton of the game process using the template method pattern.
-Subclasses like `ConsoleBlackjackGame` override specific steps without changing the overall algorithm.
+The [`BlackjackGame`](/Lab06/ClassLibrary/GameTemplate/BlackjackGame.cs) class defines the skeleton of the game process using the template method pattern.
+Subclasses like [`ConsoleBlackjackGame`](/Lab06/ClassLibrary/GameTemplate/ConsoleBlackjackGame.cs) override specific steps without changing the overall algorithm.

 ### State

 The state pattern is used to manage different states of the game (e.g., menu, gameplay, high score display).
-The `GameContext` class changes its behavior based on the current state.
+The [`GameContext`](/Lab06/ClassLibrary/GameStates/GameContext.cs) class changes its behavior based on the current state.

 ### Observer

 The observer pattern is used to monitor the game state, such as checking for a blackjack or a bust.
-The `Hand` class notifies observers about changes in the hand's state.
+The [`Hand`](/Lab06/ClassLibrary/PlayerHand/Hand.cs) class notifies observers about changes in the hand's state.
+Other connected classes to observer implementation - [Observer](/Lab06/ClassLibrary/Observer)

 ## Refactoring Techniques

 ### Extract Method

 Complex methods were broken down into smaller, more manageable methods.
-For example, the `DetermineWinner` method was refactored to separate the logic for updating the player score.
+For example, the [`DetermineWinner`](/Lab06/ClassLibrary/GameTemplate/ConsoleBlackjackGame.cs#L80-L116) method was refactored to separate the logic for updating the player score.

 ### Encapsulate Collection

-The `Hand` class encapsulates the collection of cards, providing methods to add cards and calculate the score, ensuring the internal state is not exposed directly.
+The [`Hand`](/Lab06/ClassLibrary/PlayerHand/Hand.cs) class encapsulates the collection of cards, providing methods to add cards and calculate the score, ensuring the internal state is not exposed directly.

-### Replace Magic Number with Symbolic Constant

-Magic numbers in the score calculation logic were replaced with symbolic constants to improve readability and maintainability.
+### Other usefull techniques that was/can be used :)

+- Extract variable
+- Inline Temp
+- Remove Assignments to Parameters
+- Substitution algorithm
+- Extract Class
+- Pull Up Constructor Body
+- Remove Parameter
+- Hide Method
+- Decompose Conditional
+- Consolidate Duplicate Conditional Fragments